About: Tommy/Kevin .

 Nora sighs tiredly and turns to Tommy.

-?
+“Was that fun?
 You’ve made your brother cry again.
 Come on.
 Now laugh about it.
 Because that is what it was supposed to be, right.
 Funny!
 Well, it was not funny.
 And I am not laughing.
 And you won’t be laughing either.

 You won’t go to Ojai this weekend.
 You’re going to stay here.
 I will explain to your dad, what is going on and that I am fed up with your attitude towards your little brother.
 You’re 9 years old, Thomas Walker, and you know very well right from wrong and if you wish to behave like a 4-year old, I will treat you like one.”